GeorgeBetts/Advent-of-Code-2018/README.md

 # Advent of Code 2018
 My attempts at the advent of code challenges

 Mostly trying these in PHP

+Day 1: 2 Stars
+Day 2: 2 Stars